Worthwelle/worthwelle.github.io/_posts/2019-11-19-what-are-software-bugs.md

 ## Where do bugs come from?

 When programmers create a piece of software, they do so using what's called a programming language.
 There are many of these languages, each with a focus on specific types of development.
-The general purpose for them is the same: the language allow a programmer to give instructions to the computer.
+The general purpose for them is the same: the language allows a programmer to give instructions to the computer.

 Just as we sometimes have miscommunications when we talk to people, sometimes there is a miscommunication between a programmer and a computer.
 As with people, this is often a result of misused punctuation.
 Punctuation is used to give structure to the instructions that the computer has to follow.